How to Use Bondo as Wood Filler for Repairing Furniture

 - Prime the wood.
-The bondo needs to be primed or it will leave spots where the paint absorbs differently.
+Bondo needs to be primed or it will leave spots where the paint absorbs differently.
 With such heavy sanding, I also exposed a lot of tannins in the wood, so I primed this piece with my favorite primer.
-It also seals in the smell of the bondo.
+It also seals in the smell of the Bondo.

 - Paint as usual.
 I like dark colors because they hide flaws better.
 Flatter paint sheens hide the flaws as well.
 The finish won’t be perfect, but it will be a lot better!